This site can be reached at nward.com.

 - ward.cc, my personal site, mainly with photos and descriptions of our travels

-Welcome to the pedagogical site of Nigel Ward, teacher of ICT, integrated science and physics.
+Welcome to the pedagogical site of Nigel Ward, teacher of ICT, integrated science, chemistry and physics.
 I have made this site to help my students in their various classes - use the pull-down menu above left to navigate through the many pages here.
 Please send comments to me at nward2008-at-gmail.com.

 Meet Baker, a charming young man who works with us in ICT class as we learn 3D animation using Blender.
 In this video the voice is my own, shifted up in pitch using Audacity, another free program.